nasramo/gcsecal23/README.md

 # This is the GCSE calendar for 2023.
 ### What more is there to add?
 ### I don't reckon I need a licence because by uploading here anyone can use this.
 I appreciate credit though! :)
+For those who want to know what I use to make this, I used the Bootstrap 4 framework.
+There's some jquery but I suspect that comes with the BS4, and popper, which most likely is for the popovers.
+There is a later version but I felt like it wasn't well developed enough for me to use and there was wayyy more documentation on BS4 last year.
+This is mostly built w/ HTML and CSS, but the JS comes on account of me using popovers, which are very fun things to mess with.
+Those are the things which mean when you click on an exam, it comes up with details!
+Cool, eh?
+Bootstrap also means I can significantly reduces the CSS needed, which is already an obscene amount (~250 lines if I remember right)